-The idea for launching a new innovation law practice originated from my passion for enabling disruptive entrepreneurs and investors at all stages of the growth curve to reach new heights.
+The idea for launching a new innovation law practice—and now, housing it within a global firm—originated from my passion for enabling disruptive entrepreneurs and investors at all stages of the growth curve to reach new heights.
 This ranges from entrepreneurs coming out of the Stanford University labs and their venture capital and private equity investors, to CEOs of large publicly traded “bigtech” and life science businesses.
 In my daily life as a Silicon Valley lawyer, I help entrepreneurs move from ideation to formation, from formation to Minimum Viable Product (MVP), from MVP to commercial shipment, from financing to scaling, from scaling to global, and then from global to exit.

-We form relationships on a foundation of mutual trust and confidence that is earned many times over, and every day.
-We are known for fostering relationships with and among some of the very best industry professionals, entrepreneurs and investors, buyers and sellers.
+We are best when we form relationships on a foundation of mutual trust and confidence that is earned many times over, and every day.
+My colleagues and I are known for fostering relationships with and among some of the very best industry professionals, entrepreneurs and investors, buyers and sellers.
 These connections inside and outside our areas of legal expertise empower our clients with a framework for successful innovation and monetization.

 Inevitably, my idea came from the belief that a deep focus on the innovation economy will lead the world to a better place.